astahmer/box-extractor/README.md

 ### others

 -   tsup/esbuild example
--   logs debug (instead of all those commented console.log)
+-   logs debug (instead of all those commented console.log in src)

--   changeset for versioning
+# Caveats
+-   atm it doesn't work with vite 4 (since [VE doesn't support it yet](https://github.com/vanilla-extract-css/vanilla-extract/issues/945) and I tested the plugin while on v3 only)
+-   atm it doesn't work with typescript 4.9+ (since our version of tsmorph doesn't support it yet, I'll update it at some point, not prio)
--   include VE's fork (as tgz) for their packages: vite-plugin / esbuild-plugin / integration / sprinkles while waiting for the PR I made to VE https://github.com/vanilla-extract-css/vanilla-extract/pull/942 to be merged
+-   `@box-extractor/vanilla-theme/css` entrypoint (which ships a preconfigured theme sprinkles as .css.ts) only works when using `link:/xxx` dependency in package.json, for some reasons [it's not working when installed from npm](https://twitter.com/astahmer_dev/status/1605856522583539718), not sure why yet, it MIGHT be because we include VE's fork (as tgz) for their packages: vite-plugin / esbuild-plugin / integration / sprinkles while waiting for the PR I made to VE https://github.com/vanilla-extract-css/vanilla-extract/pull/942 to be merged, needs more investigation